MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Açıklamalar

-Herhangi bir ekleme işlemi pahalı olabilir, `deque` performansının bir tartışması için `deque` bakın.
+Herhangi bir ekleme işlemi pahalı olabilir ve `deque` performans tartışması için bkz `deque` ..

 ### <a name="example"></a>Örnek